MohamedMetwalli5/ModulationClassification/README.md

   different signal and noise power scenarios.
 It is required to train and compare three different models then try to combine and modify these architectures to obtain better results
+## Combining Data
+  The raw data contained of 2 channels mainly but we could apply derivative or integration on the data to get more channels. we have tried the following combinations during training:
+  2 Preparing data
+  • Raw data
+  • Raw data + derivative
+  • Raw data + Integration
+  Combining all three together won’t fit in RAM because size of data is large.